ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 The high-level message flow is as follows:

 * Workload A obtains a credential from the Identity Server.
 This happens periodically, e.g. once every 24 hours.
-* Workload A makes an HTTP call into Workload B. This is a regular HTTP call, with the additional protection mechanisms defined below.
+* Workload A makes an HTTP call into Workload B. This is a regular HTTP request, with the additional protection mechanisms defined below.
 * Workload B now authenticates Workload A and decides whether to authorize the call.
 In certain architectures, Workload B may need to consult with an external server to decide whether to accept the call.